dilshankarunarathne/ml-notes/README.md

 dataset.
 And it should be able to isolate each source and give two outputs.

 So, anyone might see this example of unsupervised learning and think, this algorithm must be very complicated to implement.
-And
+And it must be very hard to build an application like this...